Position

 What does a Probation Officer do?

-A Probation Officer plays a crucial role in the criminal justice system.
-They work with individuals who have been convicted of crimes but are serving their sentences in the community rather than in prison.
-The main goal of a Probation Officer is to ensure that these individuals follow the terms of their probation.
-This includes attending required meetings, staying out of trouble, and sometimes participating in community service or rehabilitation programs.
+A Probation Officer plays a key role in the criminal justice system.
+This person works with individuals who have been convicted of crimes but are allowed to remain in the community instead of going to jail.
+The main job of a Probation Officer is to ensure these individuals follow the rules set by the court.
+They do this by checking in regularly, providing support, and helping people find the resources they need.

 View Probation Officer jobs nearby